-A teacher/Examiner at the Centre assesses candidates using the Oral Assessment Criteria grid (see the Oral tests: guidance for Centres section in this booklet).
+A teacher/Examiner at the Centre assesses candidates using the Oral Assessment Criteria grid (see Section 8 Oral test guidance for Centres).

 The teacher/Examiner will usually be someone from the Centre's Afrikaans Language department, but could be someone local from outside the Centre.